x509-hbs/draft-gazdag-x509-hash-sigs/draft-gazdag-x509-hash-sigs.md

 importance of a correct state management.
 If an attacker were able to obtain signatures for two different messages created using the same OTS key, then it would become computationally feasible for that attacker to create forgeries [BH16].
-As noted in [MCGREW], extreme care needs to be taken in order to avoid the risk that an OTS key will be reused accidentally.
+As noted in [MCGREW] and [ETSI-TR-103-692], extreme care needs to be taken in order to avoid the risk that an OTS key will be reused accidentally.
 This is a new requirement that most developers will not be familiar with and requires careful handling.

 Various strategies for a correct state management can be applied: